oracle-livelabs/analytics-ai/semantic-modeler-2/manage-logical-table/manage-logical-table.md

 6. In the Data panel, **expand the Products, Customers, Base Facts,** and **Customer Regions** folders.

 7. Hold down the **Ctrl** or **Cmd** key, select **Name** from Customers, **Country Name** from Customer Regions, **Type** from Products, and **Revenue** from Base Facts.
+	>**Note**: If you do not see the columns and your model deployment was successful, sign out and sign back in.
+If the columns are still not available, wait a few moments before trying again.

 	![Select values from dataset](./images/select-data-values.png =200x*)

 8. Right-click and select **Pick Visualization**.
 Select the **Table** visualization.